 Innovations in minimally invasive surgery at Ohio State

 The Center for Minimally Invasive Surgery (CMIS) research unit is a comprehensive team of physicians and research staff dedicated to the continued development and enhancement of surgical medicine.
-Our efforts are widespread in scope and ranging in complexity, from retrospective reviews to industry-sponsored, multicenter, FDA-regulated clinical trials.
+Our efforts are widespread in scope and include:

 The scope of research at CMIS includes: